 Electronic health records (EHR).
-Using blockchains for EHR systems can help healthcare organizations solve issues of data security, integrity, and management.
+If you need to build an EHR system, blockchain can help you solve issues of data security, integrity, and management.
 Thanks to their decentralization and cryptographic functions, blockchain-driven applications allow patients and medical institutions to securely control health data, manage access to it, and ensure its privacy.

 Secure data sharing.
 The efficient flow of medical data is essential for both patients and healthcare providers.
 Patients can share their PHI collected by smart fitness devices or medical records from other institutions with doctors to ensure quick and convenient communication.
 Moreover, medical data is precious to researchers, who can use it for reports, statistics, studies, and to improve current treatment practices and medicines.
 When implementing blockchains for such purposes, we can secure the flow of data and come up with reliable and tamper-proof solutions.

 Medicine authentication.
 The blockchain’s ability to establish an immutable transaction history can be used in the pharmaceutical industry.
 Blockchain-powered pharma solutions can verify the origins of medical drugs and identify fake medicines.

 Supply chain management.
 Medical drug traceability, mentioned above, can also enhance supply chain management.
 Interoperability between blockchain networks can allow pharmaceutical companies to track their products’ movements from the source to the end consumer.
 Some projects already combine blockchains with the Internet of Things (IoT) and artificial intelligence (AI) for planning manufacturing processes and forecasting demand for certain drugs.